sto3014/ZattooPlugin/README.md

   The `Country` drop-down list contains three predefined channel configurations for `Germany`, `Switzerland` and `Austria`
   .
 The `Own channel list` is empty by default and can be used for customization.

+If you change your country also the source country (see next chapter) will be set to the same value.
+This is what you normally need if you start creating your own channel list.

 ### Create your own channel list